A geometric Elliott invariant and noncommutative rigidity of mapping tori: Preliminaries

 The celebrated Connes' Thom isomorphism \cite{connes:thom} states that $K_{*+d}(B)\cong K_*(B\rtimes \R^d)$ for any $C^*$-algebra $B$ with an $\R^d$-action.
 In our setting this implies that $K^{*+d}(Y)\cong K_*(C^*(\tilde{\G}))$.
 Then Lemma \ref{lem:morita} and Morita invariance of $K$-theory imply the following.

 \begin{prop} There is an isomorphism $K^{*+d}(Y) \cong K_*(A)$. \end{prop}

-Let us put the groupoid $\tilde{\G}$ in a broader context, in the language of foliation theory \cite{mooscho:globanalysis}.
+Let us put the groupoid $\tilde{\G}$ in a broader context, in the language of foliation theory (our conventions are based on \cite{mooscho:globanalysis}).
 The space $Y$ is foliated by the orbits of the $\R^d$-action \eqref{eq Rd action}.
 The tangent bundles of the individual leaves together form the \emph{foliation bundle} $FY$, a real vector bundle of rank $d$ that is orientable in this case.
 One possible choice of transversal for this foliated space is

 where $p\colon X\times\R^d\to Y$ is the quotient map.
-In general, the \emph{foliation $C^*$-algebra} is defined to be the $C^*$-algebra associated to the holonomy groupoid of the foliated space, a quotient of the monodromy groupoid, i.e. the groupoid of homotopy classes of paths lying entirely on one leaf.
+In general, the \emph{foliation $C^*$-algebra} is defined to be the $C^*$-algebra associated to the holonomy groupoid of the foliated space, a quotient of the monodromy groupoid, i.e. the groupoid of homotopy classes of paths lying entirely on one leaf (the relation between holonomy and monodromy groupoids is explored in detail in \cite{phil:hol}).
 However, the situation simplifies in our setting: since the leaves of $Y$ are contractible, these two groupoids coincide and are in fact identical to the transformation groupoid $\tilde{\G}$.
 The foliation $C^*$-algebra is then the algebra $C^*(\tilde\G)$ considered above.